fsantanna/dceu/doc/manual.md

 4. EXPRESSIONS
     1. Program and Blocks
     2. Declarations and Assignments
-    3. Enumeration and Tuple Templates
+    3. Tag Enumerations and Tuple Templates
     4. Literals, Identifiers, and Constructors
     5. Calls, Operations, and Indexing
     6. Conditionals and Loops